 - View an element's properties.
-To do this, click on its icon (the icon will vary, depending upon the element). - View reports for some elements.
-To do this, click on the bar graph icon (d). - Create a ticket about an element.
-To do this, click on the life ring icon (1).
+To do this, click on its icon (the icon will vary, depending upon the element). - Create a ticket about an element.
+To do this, click on the life ring icon (4).

 The Toolbox

 The Toolbox appears in the upper right of the window in the classic user interface of SL1: